 The United Nations Population Fund states that the current world population of 7.2 billion is projected to increase by 1 billion over the next 12 years and reach 9.6 billion by 2050.
 According to a recent report by the United Nations, growth will be mainly in developing countries, with more than half in Africa.

 Homi Kharas, with the Brookings Institute, cites that globally the middle class will grow from 3 billion to 4 billion by 2021.
 This population change will increase carbon emissions and energy consumption.

 With this increase in our population and the inevitable increased resource consumption, sustainability must be at the forefront of our operations.

-According to Oldcastle’s Sustainability Specialist, Manny Suarez, "Solar power took the lead in new capacity additions for 2016 expected to be greater than 9.5GW of utility scale plus 4.5GW of distributed installations."
+CRH, our parent company, takes sustainability seriously, with solar and wind power installations at a growing number of facilities nationwide.
+According to sustainability specialist, Manny Suarez, "Solar power took the lead in new capacity additions for 2016 expected to be greater than 9.5GW of utility scale plus 4.5GW of distributed installations."
 The numbers could possibly be even higher with the 2016 utility-scale solar being so aggressive and 4th quarters being mercurial.